anushkaikm/Healthcare-Database-Management-System-A-John-Hopkins-Case-Study/README.md

 This project's objective is to design and implement a comprehensive database management system that streamlines patient care and pharmacy operations.
 The database will facilitate efficient management of patients, medical records, billing, insurance, pharmacy transactions, and more.
 By working on a Healthcare Management System project, we can gain exposure to a critical practical, real-world application.
 Additionally, working with pharmacies provides us access to diverse pharmacy workflows, patient populations, and clinical settings, allowing us to design a comprehensive and realistic database solution.
 Moreover, the project will involve creating a set of SQL queries to build tables, load data, and perform essential data retrieval tasks, thereby providing a practical and scalable solution to the hospital's data management needs.

-## Features
+## Entities

+The database includes the following entities:

-- **Patient Management**: Efficient tracking and management of patient information, including personal details, medical records, and treatment history.
+- **Patients**: Information about patients, including personal details and medical history.
-- **Medical Records**: Secure and organized storage of medical records accessible by authorized personnel.
+- **Medical Records**: Detailed records of patient diagnoses, treatments, and outcomes.
-- **Department Management**: Organization and management of various hospital departments.
+- **Departments**: Various hospital departments and their details.
-- **Employee Management**: Management of employee information, including physicians, nurses, and administrative staff.
+- **Employees**: Information about hospital staff, including physicians, nurses, and administrative personnel.
+- **Physicians & Nurses**: Specific details about medical professionals, including specialties and schedules.
-- **Billing & Insurance**: Streamlined billing and insurance processing to ensure timely and accurate payments.
+- **Billing & Insurance**: Information related to patient billing and insurance claims.
+- **Medicine**: Details about medications available in the hospital.
+- **Prescriptions**: Records of prescriptions issued to patients.
-- **Pharmacy Operations**: Comprehensive management of pharmacy operations, including medication inventory, prescriptions, and transactions.
+- **Inventory**: Management of medication and medical supplies inventory.
+- **Transactions**: Financial transactions related to pharmacy operations and patient billing.

+## EER Diagram

+The Enhanced Entity-Relationship (EER) diagram visualizes the entities, attributes, and relationships in the database.
+It provides a clear representation of how different entities are connected and organized within the system.

+## 3NF Relational Model

+The Third Normal Form (3NF) relational model ensures that the database is structured to minimize redundancy and improve data integrity.
+It involves organizing data into tables with each table focusing on a specific entity or relationship, adhering to normalization principles.

 ## Getting Started